CBS-HPC/.github/profile/UCloud.md

 ## Login onto UCloud

-You can login on to UCloud using WAYF (Where Are You From).[Login here](https://cloud.sdu.dk/app/login)
+You can login on to UCloud using WAYF (Where Are You From).
+Press [here](https://cloud.sdu.dk/app/login) to login.

 - Select Copenhagen Business School as your affiliate institution on the login page.
 - Signing in using your CBS mail account